jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/RNASeq_miRNASeq_Analysis/README.md

 **Goal:** Use DE analysis to identify potential biomarkers and integrate DE miRs with DEGs.

 Two potential methods were used for generating miRNA count matrices:
 1. BaseSpace app- produces both mature and isomiR counts.
-IsomiR counts collapsed in ``
+Files for individual samples combined in `miRNAPreprocessing_Combining_isomirSampleFiles_seqInfoIncluded_DownloadedSeparately_111419.Rmd`
 2. Command line miRDeep2, using default settings (https://github.com/rajewsky-lab/mirdeep2).
 Produces only mature counts.
 This method chosen for downstream analysis.

 **Steps:**